magicbutton/server-template/README.md

 2. Click the "Code" button on GitHub and select "Create codespace on main"
 3. Wait for the environment to set up
 4. Start the server with `npm run dev`
+5. Use Claude Code by typing `claude` in the terminal

 ## Production Deployment